 What’s happening?

-The changes will take effect on Monday, Oct.
+The changes took effect on Monday, Oct.
 20, 2025.

-The proposed changes aim to make it easier to take the bus in Pictou County, with a focus on better connections between destinations in Pictou, Pictou Landing First Nation, New Glasgow, Stellarton, Trenton, and Westville.
+The changes aim to make it easier to take the bus in Pictou County, with a focus on better connections between destinations in Pictou, Pictou Landing First Nation, New Glasgow, Stellarton, Trenton, and Westville.

 Explore the new routes

-The key changes to each route are detailed below.
 Download the new PCT Bus Map to see the new routes and schedule in detail.

 Overall changes: